melktr/MCA-2022/README.md

 ###### &#8688; *Reflection on accuracy*

 The differences between the files are obvious.
 Despite having four staves in the original file for a saxophone quartet, the tune is entirely created in two staves in the automatically produced version of musescore.
 Second, the original document lacked a time signature marking it in free time, while the transcription contained a 3/4 time signature.
 Third, the transcription's tempo is different from that of the source material.
 The list could go on indefinitely since each individual bar in the two files has a different look.
 Understandably, the audio quality of the two files differs greatly.
-Bars .... to around ... in the transcribed file correlate to the section of the file that, in my judgment, sounds the most like the original one.